lachenmayer/blog_os/readme.md

 In `write_byte`, why is `row = BUFFER_HEIGHT - 1`?
 I would have thought we start at 0, and advance based on character position?
 Maybe this will be implemented next.

 Works though, I get some nice colored text on the bottom of the screen.

+Learn about [`volatile`](https://crates.io/crates/volatile).
+Have a quick peek at the implementation, but it doesn't really make sense -- some advanced Rust magic.
+Anyway, probably not necessary to actually understand.

+Also learn about [`lazy_static`](https://docs.rs/lazy_static/1.0.1/lazy_static/).
+Feels like a hack, this should really not be necessary...
+The compiler did give me some helpful-ish-looking solutions that don't rely on this, but this would probably imply messing around with the type definition which I don't want to do.

+Next up, [`spin`](https://crates.io/crates/spin), a spinlock.
+Don't fully understand why we need this for now -- I see why `static mut` would be an issue though.

+We've now reduced the unsafe part to `unsafe { &mut *(0xb8000 as *mut Buffer) }`.
+Bit of a crazy expression: cast the address to a mutable pointer of `Buffer`, dereference it, then take a mutable reference to it.

+`Buffer` interprets that memory location as a 2D array of size `BUFFER_WIDTH` * `BUFFER_HEIGHT`.
+Memory accesses to arrays in Rust are bounds checked by default, so we get memory safety.
+What happens if I write to `col + 100000` though?
+I would have expected to get a panic, but I don't seem to.
+Hmm...
+Can I even observe a panic yet?
+Not really, it just loops.
+Okay.

+Instead, set `col + 70`, and the row to `BUFFER_HEIGHT - 5`.
+Then, if bounds aren't checked, I'd expect the whole string to be written to screen.
+If we panic, I expect to only see part of it.
+And I do.
+Nice!